geogardenclub/geogardenclub.github.io/docs/user-guide/plantings.md

 <img width="300" src="/img/user-guide/planting-date-violation.png"/>

-To fix this error, simply tap on the red Planting bar to bring up its Planting Details page, then click on the Pencil icon to bring up the Update Planting screen, and edit the dates to conform to the constraints.
+To fix this error, simply tap on the red Planting bar to bring up its Planting Details page, then tap the Pencil icon to bring up the Update Planting screen, and edit the dates to conform to the constraints.
 The Planting Details screen will provide a help message:

 <img width="300" src="/img/user-guide/planting-details-error.png"/>